 Nice to Know

-Because the batteries are so heavy, most parts of the exterior are made out of carbon fiber, this is a strong and lightweight material which makes the car 300 kilograms lighter.
-It is the first mass produced car that uses this kind of material.
-The price of the BMW i3 is competitive as compared to the Nissan Leaf and is available from $41,350 (€ 35,500)- However, with choices from interior worlds as Mega, Giga and Terra (in Europe: Loft, Lodge and Suite) and other options, the price rapidly goes up.
-The version with range extender starts at $44,350 (€ 39,990).
+Because the batteries are so heavy, most parts of the exterior are made out of carbon fiber; this is a strong and lightweight material that makes the car 300 kilograms lighter.
+It is the first mass-produced car that uses this kind of material.
+The price of the BMW i3 is competitive as compared to the Nissan Leaf and is available from $41,350 (€ 35,500)- However, with choices from interior worlds as Mega, Giga, and Terra (in Europe: Loft, Lodge, and Suite) and other options, the price rapidly goes up.
+The version with a range extender starts at $44,350 (€ 39,990).
 Do you really need to make more miles for e.g. a vacation trip?
-No problem, whilst BMW offers the service to exchange your BMW i3 for a BMW 3-series which runs on gasoline for the better mile eating or just having some burning rubber fun.
+No problem, whilst BMW offers the service to exchange your BMW i3 for a BMW 3-series, which runs on gasoline for the better mile eating or just having some burning rubber fun.

 Evelin Dorssers and Odiel Mennink write for www.femmefrontaal.nl a Dutch website that focuses on the female perspective on cars.
-In addition to reviewing cars, giving news, and writing columns, they also give women the opportunity to read and write about their own, favorite car.
-With an every growing user base FemmeFrontaal is also the jury member of the coveted Womens world car of the year award.
+In addition to reviewing cars, giving news, and writing columns, they also give women the opportunity to read and write about their own favorite car.
+With a growing user base, FemmeFrontaal is also the jury member of the coveted Women’s world car of the year award.